BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ssh user1@192.168.33.11
 ```

-If you configured your VPS to use an SSH key, the login should be automatic (possible requiring your SSH password to unlock your key).
+If you configured your VPS to use an SSH key, the login should be automatic (possibly requiring your SSH password to unlock your key).
 If you didn't configure a SSH key, then you'll need to type in the user1 password.

 ### Get an Espresso

 Here's the big catch: _your StackScript is running right now_.
 The BASH script gets executed the first time the VPS is booted.
 That means your VPS isn't ready yet.

 So, go take a break, get an espresso, or otherwise relax for a few minutes.
-There are two parts of the script that take a while: the updating of all the debian packages; and the downloading of the Bitcoin code.
+There are two parts of the script that take a while: the updating of all the Debian packages; and the downloading of the Bitcoin code.
 They shouldn't take more than 5 minutes each, which means if you come back in 10 minutes, you'll probably be ready to go.

 If you're impatient you can jump ahead and `sudo tail -f ~root/stackscript.log` which will display the current progress of installation, as described in the next section.